snowdroppe/qidi-security-disclosure/README.md

 # qidi-security-disclosure

-Publication of vulnerability report affecting Qiditech 3d printers and services
+This is the public disclosure of my findings affecting Qiditech 3d printers and services having gone through responsible disclosure with the supplier (initially in May 2024).